The Namesake (film): Development

-Initially Rani Mukerji was considered for the principal lead, but due to scheduling conflicts, the role went to Tabu.
-Kal Penn was recommended for the movie by John Cho and strongly requested by Nair's son, who was a fan of Penn in Harold and Kumar.
+Director Mira Nair was inspired to make The Namesake after the sudden death of her mother-in-law due to medical malpractice, saying that "Jhumpa [Lahiri] has written in it of this terrible melancholy of losing a parent in a foreign country, which is exactly what I was experiencing.”
+Approximately a month out from shooting, Warner Bros.
+Pictures offered her the opportunity to direct Harry Potter and the Order of the Phoenix on the strength of Varity Fair.
+She credited her then fourteen-year-old son, Zohran Mamdani, with persuading her to direct The Namesake instead, saying that he had told her that while many good directors could make Harry Potter, only she could make The Namesake.
+Initially Rani Mukerji was considered for the principal lead, but due to scheduling conflicts with Karan Johar's Kabhi Alvida Naa Kehna, the role then went to Tabu.
+Nair initially considered Abhishek Bachchan for the role of Gogol, but Kal Penn was strongly recommended by her son, who was a fan of Harold & Kumar Go to White Castle; Penn had previously become interested in the project after reading the novel on the recommendation of John Cho, his Harold and Kumar co-star, and the two had discussed acquiring the film rights before learning that Nair was already working on an adaptation.

 Soundtrack

 The soundtrack has varied music: Indian, Anglo-Indian (by Nitin Sawhney, influenced by Ravi Shankar's music for Pather Panchali), and a French piece.
 One British Indian electronica piece is State of Bengal's "IC408."
 The ringtone from Moushumi's mobile phone is the song "Riviera Rendezvous" by Ursula 1000 from the album Kinda' Kinky; this is the same song that is played when Gogol and Moushumi first sleep together.
-The Indian classical pieces (performed on screen by Tabu) were sung by Mitali Banerjee Bhawmik, a New Jersey-based musician.
+The Indian classical pieces (performed on screen by Tabu) were sung by Mitali Banerjee Bhawmik, a New Jersey–based musician.

 Critical reception

 The film received favorable reviews from critics.
-As of 23 February 2009, the review aggregator Rotten Tomatoes reported that 86% of critics gave the film positive reviews, based on 126 reviews.
+Review aggregator Rotten Tomatoes reports that 85% of critics gave the film positive reviews, based on 136 reviews.
+The website's consensus reads, "An ambitious exploration of the immigrant experience with a talented cast that serves the material well".
 Metacritic reported the film had an average score of 82 out of 100, based on 33 reviews, indicating "universal acclaim".